umarhassan-mitodl/11.333-spring-2005/content/pages/assignments.md

 To assist you with this assignment, students should review the following materials:

 1. Original journal articles.
 For 1992-1995, see the January issue of _P/A_ each year.
 For 1996 and beyond, see the following issues of _Architecture_: May 1996, January 1997, April 1998-2002, January 2003-4.
 2. Bruner Award books, including _Connections:_ _Creating Urban Excellence_ (1991), _Rebuilding Communities: Re-Creating Urban Excellence_ (1993), _Building Coalitions for Urban Excellence_ (1995), _Visions of Urban Excellence_ (1997), _Commitment to Place_ (1999), and _Placemaking for Change_ (2001).
-See also the Web publication of 2003 winners, along with the books, at the {{% resource_link "95de8144-cba9-4d67-a878-916a43496c0c" "Bruner Foundation" %}}.
+See also the Web publication of 2003 winners, along with the books, at the [Bruner Foundation](http://www.brunerfoundation.org/).
 The Foundation has made the last three books available for purchase at the reduced rate of $5 each, and we encourage you to add these to your library.
-Titles and winners can also be viewed online at the {{% resource_link "95de8144-cba9-4d67-a878-916a43496c0c" "Bruner Foundation" %}}.
+Titles and winners can also be viewed online at the [Bruner Foundation](http://www.brunerfoundation.org/).

 Assignment 2: Urban Design Futures
 ----------------------------------